Kansas Jayhawks men's basketball: Allen Fieldhouse (1955–present)

 The 2006–07 men's basketball team plays against OSU at Allen Fieldhouse.

 Allen Fieldhouse was dedicated on March 1, 1955, when the Jayhawks defeated in-state rival, Kansas State 77–67.

 Since February 20, 1994, the Jayhawks have lost only 14 regular season games in Allen Fieldhouse, a 263–14 record (.951).
-Since February 3, 2007, the Jayhawks have gone 227–9 (.962) at Allen Fieldhouse, as of April 17, 2021, one of the best home record in all of basketball.
+Since February 3, 2007, the Jayhawks have gone 227–9 (.962) at Allen Fieldhouse, as of April 17, 2021, one of the best home records in all of basketball.

-Allen Fieldhouse is also notorious for its noise level as well.
-On November 4, 2010, ESPN The Magazine named Allen Fieldhouse the loudest college basketball arena in the country, reaching sustained decibel levels over 120.
-On February 13, 2017, in a game against Big 12 opponent West Virginia, fans at Allen Fieldhouse broke the Guinness World Record for loudest crowd roar at an indoor sporting event with a roar of 130.4 decibels, which had been set by Kentucky on January 28 against Kansas.
+Allen Fieldhouse is also notorious for its noise level.
+On November 4, 2010, ESPN the Magazine named Allen Fieldhouse the loudest college basketball arena in the country, as it reached sustained decibel levels over 120.
+On February 13, 2017, in a game against Big 12 opponent West Virginia, fans at Allen Fieldhouse broke the Guinness World Record for loudest crowd roar at an indoor sporting event, with a roar of 130.4 decibels, set by Kentucky on January 28 against Kansas.

-In the DeBruce Center at the northeast corner of the building is the original document of the Dr. Naismith's Original 13 Rules Of Basketball, purchased at auction by the Booth family for $4.3 million on December 10, 2010.
+In the DeBruce Center at the northeast corner of the building is the original document of the Dr. Naismith's original 13 rules of basketball, purchased at auction by the Booth family for $4.3 million on December 10, 2010.

 Kansas won 69 consecutive games at the Fieldhouse between February 3, 2007, and January 17, 2011, until Texas ended the longest streak in NCAA Division I since 1992 with a 74–63 win against Kansas on January 22, 2011.
-This streak broke Kansas's previous school record of 62, which lasted from February 26, 1994, through December 18, 1998 (during which time, the Jayhawks, along with the remaining members of the Big Eight Conference merged with the remaining members of the Southwest Conference to become charter members of the Big 12 Conference).
+This streak broke Kansas's previous school record of 62, which lasted from February 26, 1994, through December 18, 1998 (during which time the Jayhawks, along with the remaining members of the Big Eight Conference merged with the remaining members of the Southwest Conference to become charter members of the Big 12 Conference).
 The Jayhawks also completed a 55-game streak between February 22, 1984, through January 30, 1988, which is a Big 8 record.